balathecode/sol_cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-I have create the separe function, as per the single responsibility Created the reusable functions covered unittests for all the functions
+ - I have create the separe function, as per the single responsibility
+ - Created the reusable functions
+ - Covered unittests for all the functions